katonwhy/Bang-Eco/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

- Bang Eco adalah sebuah website yang bertujuan untuk memberikan edukasi tentang pengelolaan sampah dengan baik dan informasi terkini seputar sampah kepada masyarakat.
-Mulai dari edukasi mengenai cara pemisahan limbah atau sampah yang reusable dan zero waste, cara penerapan zero waste lifestyle hingga dampak-dampak positif dan negatif yang akan diterima kita sebagai manusia dan lingkungan.
+Bang Eco is a website that aims to provide education about proper waste management and the latest information about waste to the public.
+Starting from education about how to separate reusable and zero waste waste or waste, how to implement a zero waste lifestyle to the positive and negative impacts that we as humans and the environment will receive.

 <p align="right">(<a href="#top">back to top</a>)</p>